 Nevertheless, he was named to the NBA's 25th Anniversary Team in 1971, and was posthumously elected to the Hall of Fame in 1978.
 Nevertheless, the Warriors have not retired the Number 10 he wore for them.
 (They moved to the Bay Area in 1962, and the Syracuse Nationals became the Philadelphia 76ers the next season.
 The Sixers have retired 10, but for Maurice Cheeks, and they don't acknowledge the Dubs' achievements in their city.)

-October 26, 1930: Harry Payne Whitney dies at age 58.
+Also on this day, Harry Payne Whitney dies at age 58.
 His fortune is estimated at $62.8 million -- about $900 million in today's money.
 He was a member of one of America's richest families, and had married into another, the Vanderbilts.
 He was a champion polo player and yacht racer, but his biggest contribution to sports was in horse racing.

 His stable bred 12 winners of Triple Crown races, including 2 Horse of the Year honorees: Burgomaster in 1906, and Regret, the 1st filly to win the Kentucky Derby, in 1915.
 He was also the great uncle of the Mets' 1st owner, Joan Whitney Payson, who also bred champion horses.